-Integrating OARRS data within an Electronic Health Record (EHR) like Practice Fusion, provides a streamlined clinical workflow for providers.
-The EHR automatically initiates a patient query, validates the provider’s credentials in OARRS and returns the patient’s prescription record directly within the provider’s EHR.
-The integration should seamlessly fit into the clinical workflow and allow for real-time or near real-time presentation of OARRS data within the EHR.
+Although the integration between Practice Fusion and the OARRS is not yet available, integrating OARRS data within an Electronic Health Record (EHR), like Practice Fusion, can help provide a streamlined clinical workflow for providers.
+An EHR that is integrated with the OARRS has the ability to automatically initiate a patient query, validate the provider’s credentials in the OARRS, and return the patient’s prescription record directly within the provider’s EHR.
+The integration would seamlessly fit into the clinical workflow and allow for near real-time presentation of OARRS data within the EHR.

 To register for the OARRS, visit https://Ohio.pmpaware.net/identities/new

 e-Prescribing allows a prescriber to use an EHR to:

 - Electronically access a patient’s medication history.

 - Electronically route the prescription to the patient’s choice of pharmacy.

 e-Prescribing provides the following consumer benefits:

 - Lower healthcare costs for everyone involved.